 Considering its lower price compared to other material types, people might think vinyl windows aren’t able to stand the test of time.
 But durability is key when it comes to Pella vinyl windows.
 Pella tests their vinyl windows thoroughly.
 Window designs are submitted to laboratory cycle testing.
 During testing, the window’s function is used thousands of times to show durability on everything from the window hardware to the frame structure.
 Following those trials, tests focusing on air, water and thermal factors make sure that vinyl frames can stand up to weather challenges while keeping your home protected.
 It all results in a window that is robust and sturdy, with fade resistance and stylish exterior colors.

 - Environmental Impact

 There’s no way around it.
 Vinyl windows are not built from natural materials.
-Since their first creation, vinyl windows have come under attack over the chemical makeup of the vinyl material used in frame construction.
+Since their first creation, vinyl windows have come under attack over the chemical composition of the vinyl material used in frame construction.
 But vinyl window creation has come a long way in recent years.
-Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella feature frames created from advanced polymers that are performance-tested for top-of-the-line weathering and durability that keeps families safe and healthy.
+Windows such as Pella’s 350 Series, 250 Series and Encompass by Pella feature frames made from advanced polymers that are performance-tested for top-of-the-line weathering and durability that keeps families safe and healthy.